"Do I need a Geological Inspection Report?"

 Contact us today to schedule a

-geology escrow report in the Los Angeles area
+geology escrow report and

-and geo-educate yourself about the
+geo-educate yourself about the

-Dream Property you are looking to buy!
+Dream Property you are going to buy!

 $1,400.00